wkgcass/vproxy/README.md

 #### For linux

-Use the latest `vproxy-linux` in release page.
+Use the latest `vproxy-linux` binary file in release page.

 Or